1923 Half Dollar Value Checker: Errors List & ā€œSā€ Mint Mark Worth

 The Reverse Of The 1923 Half Dollar

-The inscription “UNITED STATES OF AMERICA” curves above the eagle, with “E PLURIBUS UNUM” positioned to the left and the denomination “HALF DOLLAR” below.
+The inscription “UNITED STATES OF AMERICA” curves above the eagle, with “E PLURIBUS UNUM” positioned near the eagle and the denomination “HALF DOLLAR” below.

 CoinVaueChecker App 10